 Induced impacts occur as employees spend their wages and salaries in the broader economy.
 For example, as hotel employees spend money on rent, transportation, food and beverage, and entertainment.

-Impacts are expressed in terms of economic output, which includes all business sales, GDP (gross domestic product), which is defined as business sales less intermediate inputs, and jobs.
+Impacts are expressed in terms of economic output, which includes all business sales (including all direct and indirect economic activity associated with exhibitions), GDP (gross domestic product), which is defined as business sales less intermediate inputs, and jobs.